codacy-badger/expandable-djs-bot/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: 🐛 Bug Report
+name: Bug Report
 about: Create a report to help the project improve.
 title: 'BUG: '
-labels: 'type: bug'
+labels: bug
 ---
 ### Describe the Bug
 A clear and concise description of what the bug is.